3 years (BA)

 What are tutors looking for?

 Please note that competition to study Medicine at Oxford is particularly strong and only around 425 applicants are shortlisted for interview each year.
-Applicants are shortlisted for interview on the basis of BMAT performance, GCSE performance (if applicable) and other information on their application.
 No student is admitted without interview.
-All shortlisted candidates, including those from overseas, will be expected to come to Oxford for interview in December.

 Students are selected for their scientific ability and for their aptitude for Medicine.
 Applicants are expected to show that they have a realistic understanding of what a medical career will involve, and that they have the potential to become effective and caring doctors.
 All colleges use a common set of selection criteria that relate to academic potential and suitability for Medicine.
-For further information about selection criteria, please see the Medical School website.
+For further information about selection criteria, please see the School of Medical and Biomedical Sciences website.

-Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: for Oxford this is currently 14 per year across both the standard entry A100 and A101 graduate-entry / accelerated Medicine courses.
+Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: for Oxford this is currently a maximum of 14 per year across both the standard entry A100 and A101 graduate-entry/accelerated Medicine courses.

 Oxford conforms to the UK Department of Health’s requirements regarding immunisation status and the GMC’s conditions on Fitness to Practise, and a satisfactory Disclosure and Barring Service check.
 Students may be refused entry to, or be removed from, the University’s Register of Medical Students on grounds that may be either academic or non-academic (for instance health or conduct).
 Applicants should be aware that some practical studies involving living animal tissue are an obligatory component of the course.
 Note that students must have reached their 18th birthday by 1 November in the year they intend to start the course.